Search The Inn

 Re-burning the unchanged original downloaded file from ESU (pure factory reset not a reset to previosly programmed values) would clear up the problem so what did the author change that caused this?

 Today it was decided he was going to take the time and trace the cause.
-One sheet at a time utilizing the Drivers Cab to test running or not after changes and then go changed setting by changed setting on the particular sheet if the problem occurred.
+One sheet at a time utilizing the Driver's Cab to test if the engine is running or not after changes and then go changed setting by changed setting on the particular sheet if the problem occurred.

 Think!
 Why?
 This was an older HO KATO AC4400CW purchased at a swap meet and it had the same changes made to a new one that was working.
 This makes perfect sense.
 The older motor needs more current than the new model and the protection wouldn't let it move because it was above the set limit.